jasonfield/silverbars/readme.md

 ## How to build and run the tests

-The solution is build using Gradle 5.4.1 and includes the Gradle wrapper files so it should be possible to run the following, assuming that there are no issues with corporate proxies:
+I built the project locally using Gradle 5.4.1 and Java 1.8.0_101 and I have included the Gradle wrapper files in the repo so it should be possible to run the following, assuming that there are no issues with corporate proxies:

     gradlew test